scipy/scipy_doctest/README.md

 #### _Optional dependencies are not that optional_

 If your package contains optional dependencies, doctests do not know about them being optional.
-So you either guard the imports in doctests (yikes!), or the collections fails if dependencies are not available.
+So you either guard the imports in doctests themselves (yikes!), or the collections fails if dependencies are not available.

 The solution is to explicitly `--ignore` the paths to modules with optionals.